Ghost Radio FAQ

 What is the EMF measurement for?

-If your device has a Magnetometer/Compass sensor, the app will show the measurements on the main TV screen and also use them as seed entropy for the analyser, allowing even greater external influence over the readings from the app.
+If your device has a Magnetometer (Compass) sensor, the app will show the measurements on the main TV screen and also use them as seed entropy for the analyzer.
+This allows even greater external influence over the readings from the app.

-Normal EMF Strength Earths magnetic field is normally somewhere between 25-65 Mikrotesla (µT).
-Other things also influence the readings, like the quality of your device sensor, objects around you that emit magnetic fields (other devices, audio speakers, TV screens etc.), and how much the device itself leaks.
-From our experience EMF strength between 25-100 should mostly be considered normal, higher than that indicates that there is either something wrong with your device or that something is present that disturbs the magnetic field around your device.
-Normally when your device is totally still, the EMF measurements should show reasonably stable readings that only fluctuates a couple of Mikrotesla.
+Earth’s magnetic field is normally somewhere between 25–65 Mikrotesla (µT).
+Other things also influence the readings, like the quality of your device sensor, objects around you that emit magnetic fields (other devices, audio speakers, TV screens, etc.), and how much the device itself leaks.
+From our experience EMF strength between 25–100 should mostly be considered normal, higher than that indicates that there is either something wrong with your device or that something is present that disturbs the magnetic field around your device.
+Normally, when your device is totally still, the EMF measurements should show reasonably stable readings that only fluctuate a couple of Mikrotesla.

-Calibration To get as good readings as possible, ensure that the Magnetometer sensor in your device is properly calibrated.
-The easiest way to calibrate the sensor is to follow the guide for our EMF Recorder app: http://exelerus.com/ostic/kb/faq.php?id=35
+To get as good readings as possible, ensure that the Magnetometer sensor in your device is properly calibrated: Google Maps Calibration Guide.

 What is the in-app Feedback button for?